JacekPardyak/r-py-jl-inkscape/README.md

 ![](images/Capture-rose.PNG)

-The rose curve is well described at https://en.wikipedia.org/wiki/Rose_(mathematics) and using 'SIMPLE FEATURES' to build them is a bit extravagant.
+The rose curve is well described at https://en.wikipedia.org/wiki/Rose_(mathematics).
+Using 'SIMPLE FEATURES' to build them is a bit extravagant.
 Truth :)

 ## Tulip